 I love that both the Ultimate Rewards program and Thank You programs earn transferable points.
-Transferable points will give you the most flexibility, thus the opportunity to get the most of out your points.
-It’s worth mentioning too that once you have miles in a certain airline’s loyalty program, you can fly any airline that is a partner with them.
+Transferable points will give you the most flexibility, thus the opportunity to get the most out of your points.
+It’s worth mentioning, too, that once you have miles in a certain airline’s loyalty program, you can fly any airline that is a partner with them.
 Crazy value!

-In this category, I will have to pick the Sapphire Preferred because the Ultimate Rewards program has better transfer partners.
+I will have to pick the Sapphire Preferred in this category because the Ultimate Rewards program has better transfer partners.